-Artificial climbing structure: Tower, wall or other structure where the participant's feet can exceed 6 feet above ground surface.

-Program site: For the purposes of this standard, program site is defined by the general location of COPE and/or climbing activities, which may be separated by a reasonable distance but still able to be supervised by a single director or Level II instructor.

-Re-evaluation criteria for Level I and Level II instructors must be included in the evaluation process.
-Methods may include:

-- Formal re-evaluation when using assessment instruments - Monitored performance while delivering the program - Documented retraining - Retaking of the original training

-- Evaluation of program documents (may be submitted with declaration of readiness):

-- -A: Staff training and assessment plan

-- -B: Training records for ALL COPE and climbing program staff members

-- Qualified person who oversees COPE and climbing program

-- COPE and climbing program trainer (for local Level II training)
+Applies to: Camp Artificial climbing structure: Tower, wall or other structure where the participant's feet can exceed 6 feet above ground surface. properties Program site: For the purposes of this standard, program site is defined by the general location of COPE and/or climbing activities, which may be separated by a reasonable distance but still able to be supervised by a single director or Level II instructor.
+Day camp Re-evaluation criteria for Level I and Level II instructors must be included in the evaluation process.
+Methods may include: Formal re-evaluation when using assessment instruments Short-term Monitored performance while delivering the program camp Documented retraining Retaking of the original training VERIFICATION: Long-term camp Evaluation of program documents (may be submitted with declaration of readiness): -A: Staff training and assessment plan -B: Training records for ALL COPE and climbing program staff members Qualified person who oversees COPE and climbing program COPE and climbing program trainer (for local Level II training) Directors Level II instructors Level I instructors -C: Documentation of staffing ratios

-- Directors

-- Level II instructors

-- · Level I instructors

-- -C: Documentation of staffing ratios